American football rules: College football

+High school football

 In high school football, individual state associations can choose any overtime format they want, or even elect to not play overtime at all (ties stand in this case).
 However, most states use the Kansas Plan.
 In a majority of states, each team is granted possession of the ball at the 10-yard line, meaning that a team cannot make a first down without scoring except via a defensive penalty that carries an automatic first down (such as defensive pass interference or roughing the passer).
-As is the case with the college overtime rule, the team that wins the coin toss will have the choice as to whether to take the ball first or second, or decide at which end of the field the overtime will be played.
+As is the case with the college overtime rule, the team that wins the coin toss will have the choice as to whether to take the ball first or second or decide at which end of the field the overtime will be played.
 The other major difference between overtime in college football and high school football is that in some states, if the defense forces a turnover, the ball is dead immediately, thus eliminating the possibility of scoring.
 However, in Texas, the college overtime rule is used, as both the University Interscholastic League, which governs interscholastic activities for Texas public high schools, and the Texas Association of Private and Parochial Schools, the largest analogous body for Texas private high schools, play by NCAA football rules with a few modifications for the high school level.